Chapter 4 Introduction to Classification

 including logistic regression, a type of GML.

-Here, let’s start with the whole dataset to fit a logistic regression.
+Here, let’s start with the entire dataset to fit a logistic regression model.

 Note, we will specify the model family as binomial